-Partnerships can improve staff morale and the use of resources within schools, leading to better education outcomes for young people.
-Business can also experience improved staff morale, better awareness of their industry, and community recognition.
+Partnerships can lead to better morale among teachers and the better use of resources within schools, leading to improved education outcomes for young people.
+Business can also experience improved staff morale, better awareness of their industry and community recognition.

 Partnerships help communities work together to solve local problems.

 Want to know more?

 The guiding principles for school–business relationships were developed in 2012 in response to a recommendation of the Business–School Connections Roundtable, along with case studies and an A3 poster.